BaptisteD51/nouveau-theme-caweb/README.md

 ### Internationalization

 #### Introduction
-As the CAWEB website has a french and an english version on the same installation, we need a multilingual WordPress plugin : **WPML**.
-That's a premium plugin : if you need to refresh the licence, don't hesitate to contact Mr.Nightingale.
+As the CAWEB website has a french and an english version on the same installation, we need a multilingual WordPress plugin: **WPML**.
+That's a premium plugin: if you need to refresh the licence, don't hesitate to contact Mr.Nightingale.

 But to be translatable, the Caweb Theme must be **internationalized**.
-To put the things simple, it consist in :
+To put the things simple, it consist in:
 1. Creating a **textdomain** for the Theme.
 2. Encapsulating the hardcoded strings with WordPress internationalization functions such as **__()**.
 3. Generating a **.pot** file.
 This is a template which contains all the strings we just encapsulated.